Who owns or operates The Salvation Army Thrift Store?

 What is The Salvation Army Thrift Store’s exchange policy?

-Exchanges can be made within 10 business days on clothing, footwear, bedding, electronics and appliances with price tag(s) attached and receipt(s).
+Exchanges can be made within 10 business days on clothing with price tag(s) attached and receipt(s).
 All other items are final sale.

 Does The Salvation Army Thrift Store offer a senior’s discount?